3:30 pm – 4:45

 I believe strong writing develops out of careful reading and strategic engagement with a specific community/audience.
 Also, I believe that the purpose of a writing class is to help students develop relevant writing skills to their own intellectual, professional, and/or personal trajectories.
 Finally, I believe a writing class should explore a wide variety of writing and communication technologies.
 The design of this class is a reflection of all three of these beliefs.

-This semester I have designed the course around the concept of fandom.
-For our first few weeks, you will be researching a fan community to join for the next several months.
-We will think about the concept of fandom fairly liberally: with football season coming, you might want to join the fantasy football community.
-Or, perhaps, you are an avid movie fan, reader, or videogame player.
-Or, if your interests are more scholarly, then you can join any number of different academic conversations, spending the semester learning about the public face of your intended major.
-Since we are entering an election year, you might be interested in writing about politics or activism.
-The key here is for you to select something you are already invested in, something you enjoy doing, and something that has an active community on the Internet.
+For our first few weeks, you will select one of these communities and do further research (including major writers, publications, upcoming events, fan forums, etc).
+With football season coming, you might want to join the fantasy football community.
+If you are interested in movies, then you might participate in upcoming deliberations regarding the Oscars and Golden Globes.
+Since we are on the brink of nuclear war, you might be interested in writing about politics or activism.
+The key here is for you to select something you are already invested in, something you enjoy doing, and something that has an active community on medium.com.

-You will write in/with your community for 9 weeks.
 Our class will operate similar to a creative writing workshop.
-In most class sessions, I will spend a little time presenting an important concept germane to writing.
-These can include stylistic devices, elements of logical argumentation, issues with formatting, grammatical concerns, or more theoretical concerns such as ethos or kairos.
+On Mondays, I will spend a little time presenting an important concept germane to writing.
+These can include genre awareness, stylistic devices, elements of logical argumentation, issues with formatting, grammatical concerns, or more theoretical concerns such as ethos or kairos.
 On Wednesdays, we will meet in the computer lab to work on writing.
 This will often involve drafting material based on Monday’s lecture, or revising material from the previous week’s writing.
 Sometimes I will have you read what another student has written and make suggestions.
 Sometimes we will spend a class session writing a single sentence.
 Sometimes we will spend a class transforming a paragraph into a tweet.
 Also, we will do a significant amount of writing in class, especially earlier in the semester.
 On Fridays, we will workshop.
 We will spend a significant amount of class time examining writing as a class, identifying what works and what doesn’t.
 The purpose of workshopping isn’t only to provide feedback to the writer; it also helps everyone improve their rhetorical awareness and ability to identify successful composing.

 But I want to warn up front what we won’t be doing in class.
 I won’t be “teaching” you to write.
 Writing cannot be taught.
 It can, however, be learned.
 As an instructor, my job is to establish conditions that maximize your potential to improve as writers.
-I believe this requires me to a) make sure you read as much as possible, b) make sure you read not only for content but also for structure and conventions (genre), c) help you develop sophisticated ways of seeing and talking about writing, and d) make you write A LOT.
+Contemporary research suggests that this requires me to a) make sure you read as much as possible, b) make sure you read not only for content but also for structure and conventions (genre), c) help you develop sophisticated ways of seeing and talking about writing, and d) make you write A LOT.
 This second project aims to do all of these things week in and week out.

 Student Learning Outcomes (as established by gtPathways and WPA outcomes)